 Traditionally, food shapes are made on the assembly line with a specific mold.
 Therefore, changing the shape means changing the entire assembly line.
 Printing out a variety of food shapes through a software program makes creating the final product easier and (eventually) faster.
 At the moment, the main limitation of 3D printing is speed.
 It takes anywhere from 2-4 minutes to print out a shape.
 And while this might not seem like a lot of time, if you are trying to mass produce a product it is both time consuming and inefficient to wait 4 minutes for 1 item.

-Novelty shapes and various textures
+Food can be printed into novel shapes and various textures

 His relationship with 3D printing began with a simple idea: completely edible chicken wings.
-Peter started to think about how to make a truly bite sized chicken wing…and that brought him to 3D printing.
+Peter started to think about how to make a truly bite-sized chicken wing…and that brought him to 3D printing.
 “What if we incorporated 3d printed ‘chicken bones’ made of hot sauce or blue cheese?”
 This would add novelty as well as instant flavor to the chicken wings.
 Can you imagine?
 Being able to pop a whole chicken wing in your mouth with the blue cheese built right in!
 It is this kind of creativity that will drive the future of 3D printed food.

 Pepsi Co has patents on not only the design of the Deep Ridge potato chip, but also the cutter and the ‘mouth’ experience.
 Source